 The Ransomware business model

 The Ransomware business is a business like any other, positioned on the dark side of the thin line that is ethics.
-Just like any other business, the goal of Ransomware groups is to get as much revenue.
+Just like any other business, the goal of Ransomware groups is to get as much revenue as possible.
 But how do they reach this goal?
 Newest developments show that the Ransomware business is slowly transforming from a start-up to a full scaled enterprise.

 Need help?
 Contact the helpcenter!